Shadman Ahmed

 3. The only way to settle dispute was to call the customer center.
 The settlement was also not immediate as customer support had to validate the claim before the payout leaving users worried and anxious for days.

-Changes that we made to enhance the experience were not restricted to designing new user interface only, we also pushed back on the product to make certain critical changes that had an impact on user's psyche.
 Being a price sensitive market, indians are extremely emotional when it comes to money.
 Users claim they were being unfairly charged for things they didn't agree with as there was no transparency in the system.

 The Zoomcar site experience